-But like most things, you’re on a high for a total of 3 hours before you fall back into your old routines, and once again breaking trust with yourself and expanding your expectation gap.
+But like most things, you’re on a high for a total of three hours before you fall back into your old routines, and once again breaking trust with yourself and expanding your expectation gap.

 At the end of the post, I reveal my score from yesterday (which may or may not be surprising), and I’m interested to see how you went as well 🙂